Samaira Mehta, 10-Year-Old Coder, Already Has Google & Microsoft’s Attention

 Mehta’s game was so successful, she launched a sequel to teach children coding using artificial intelligence called CoderMindz.
 Her second game is being coined as the first AI board game to hit the market.
 The game will focus on teaching children basic AI concepts and principals.

-Her younger brother – six-year-old Aadit – assisted her in the development of the new game.
+Her younger brother – 6-year-old Aadit – assisted her in the development of the new game.
 Being the same age his sister was when their father started teaching her to code, most assume Aadit will go on to do great things as well.

-The talented young lady has met a number of influential people including Mark Zuckerberg.
+The talented young lady has met a number of influential people, including Mark Zuckerberg.
 Mehta went trick-or-treating in Zuckerberg’s neighborhood and stood in a “very long line” for the opportunity to meet him.
 She seized the opportunity and spoke to Zuckerberg about her interest in coding.

 Female Disruptors: Samaira Mehta is shaking up what we can expect from 10 year old girls by Yitzi Weiner https://t.co/KN66un3qTf